nickyiliwang0000/h/applied-javascript/understanding-api-documentation.md

 <http://rijksmuseum.github.io/>

 ## Response format
 Next, we need to know how the responses of this API are delivered to us.
 Common formats you'll come across are XML and JSON.
 If we check the **Parameters** section of the docs, we see we can get a response in the following formats: *xml, json, jsonp* Try to stick to APIs that return JSON.
-It's the easiest to work within JavaScript.
+It's the easiest to work with in JavaScript.

 ## CORS or JSONP?
 Remember the "same origin policy" that prevents one domain from requesting data from another?
 We need to find out if the API uses JSONP or CORS to get around that restriction.
 Since JSONP is a valid response format, we can use that.